Arthurdb1999/Arthurdb1999/README.md

 ## Hi there 👋

-I'm 22 years old and currently a junior internship developer that's working with ReactJS, React-Native, Typescript, Flask (Python) and PostgreSQL @ **Ambev - Cervejaria Santa Catarina**, on Brazil, Lages-SC.
+I'm 22 years old and currently a front-end software developer that's working with SAPUI5 @ **SAP Labs Brazil**, on Brazil, São Leopoldo, RS.
 Lover of the React framework and Node.

-- 🔭 I’m currently working on Typescript, ReactJS and ReactNative.
+- 🔭 I’m currently working with Javascript and SAPUI5.
-- 🌱 I’m currently learning Android Kotlin, .NET and Docker.
-And always trying to learn something new on these tecnologies! **Rocketseat** helps me a lot with that. :smiley:
+- 🌱 I’m currently learning SAPUI5 and Kubernetes.
+And always trying to learn something new! **Rocketseat** helps me a lot with that. :smiley:
 - 💬 Ask me about Typescript, Node and React!
 - ⚡ Fun fact: Lover of tecnologies, twitch.tv viewer and a LoL Diamond. :sweat_smile: